berni-ai/porfolio-manual/datacleaning-framework.md

 ---

-## 🚦 Data Got Messy?
-TRACE It Back to Clarity

 ## 🧱 The TRACE Framework
 A practical 5-step framework to clean complex data.
 Data is messy, TRACE it back to clarity.